ArdaUzun-55/FFXIV_MUSIC_MODS/README.md

 - Radiant Cry of Life with Battle Ferocity
 # How to Install
 Download the pmp file and import it with penumbra.

+# FFXIV_PULSE_MOD
+Replaces most soundtracks in FFXIV with their Pulse version (If its already in the game then it is not replaced just use orchestrion plugin to change it yourself)

+# How to Install
+Download the pmp file and import it with penumbra.